danieldkim/charlotte/README.md

 an example of this and it should be more clear why this special handling is a good thing for native apps.

+### Scrolltops

+Depending on what you do in your transitions, there's a decent chance the scroll positions of any scrolled elements on a page will be missing when it is returned to on `tab.back()`.
+To allow your transitions to restore the scroll position when you transition the page back into the viewport, `tab.load()` uses zepto's `data()` method to store the `scrollTop` values of all elements that are `.scrolled` on the content container.
+It is stored on the content container element under the key `scrollTops`.
+The data object itself stores the `scrollTop` of each scrolled element within the container under the `id` of the scrolled element as the key.

+The `charlotte.pagetransitions` module makes use of these data objects to restore scrollTops on staged content containers when transitioning them in.
+Have a look there for an example of how to use this data in your own transitions.

 ## reload(callback)

 Reloads the current page in the tab.